Fixed vs. variable home loans | Decide what suits you - NAB

 Pros and cons of a fixed rate home loan

-Let’s break down the benefits and considerations of a fixed rate home loan, so you can better understand if this option meets your goals.
+Let’s break down the advantages and limitations of a fixed rate home loan, so you can better understand if this option meets your goals.

 If you’ve made the decision to fix the interest on an existing variable home loan, it’s a simple update to make.
 Read our step-by-step instructions on fixing the interest on your home loan.